-- Using data and the experience of our residents to better understand what the people of Norwich need to thrive. - Increasing the take up of online services, improving cost effectiveness and enabling a better focus on those who most need our services. - Providing easy to access digital services. - Using innovation to deliver modern ways of working. - Ensuring our decisions are evidenced-based, and
+- Using data and the experience of our residents to better understand what the people of Norwich need to thrive. - of online services, improving cost effectiveness and enabling a better focus on those who most need our services. - Providing easy to access digital services. - Using innovation to deliver modern ways of working. - Ensuring our decisions are evidenced-based, and